 • Tendon transfer.
 If the torn tendon is too damaged to be reattached to the arm bone, surgeons may decide to use a nearby tendon as a replacement.

 • Shoulder replacement.
 Massive rotator cuff injuries may require shoulder replacement surgery.
-To improve the artificial joint's stability, an innovative procedure (reverse shoulder arthroplasty) installs the ball part of the artificial joint onto the shoulder blade and the socket part onto the arm bone.
+An innovative procedure, called a reverse shoulder arthroplasty, can improve the artificial joint's stability.
+Reverse shoulder arthroplasty installs the ball part of the artificial joint onto the shoulder blade and the socket part onto the arm bone.

 The pain from a minor rotator cuff injury often diminishes on its own, with proper care.
 Stop doing what caused the pain and try to avoid painful movements.
 Limit heavy lifting or overhead activity until the shoulder pain subsides.
 Icing the shoulder may help it feel better.
 Over-the-counter pain relievers such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others) also may be helpful.